 His Friend: On cycle, there is more test to be converted into estrogen, so Arimidex would be more of a necessity if you're sensitive to estrogen.

 Visions: ( Correct)

-His Friend: However, post-cycle, during PCT, you natural testosterone levels are being restored which range from 2-11mg per day.
-The estrogen conversion will be significantly lower with your natural testosterone range, therefore Nolvadex (and clomid if you include this in the mix) will be sufficient at combating estrogen while increasing LH production.
+His Friend: However, post-cycle, during post cycle therapy (pct), you natural testosterone levels are being restored which range from 2-11mg per day.
+The estrogen conversion will be significantly lower with your natural testosterone range, therefore Nolvadex (and Clomid if you include this in the mix) will be sufficient at combating estrogen while increasing LH production.

-Visions: As I have shown estrogen and test levels are still high when PCT starts so an AI is needed and in fact your friend proved it when he talked about getting estrogen rebound during PCT...
-Next is the use of the AI lowering estrogen stimulates test production into high gear and up to 60% higher then normal and this is starting with normal levels of estrogen which I have shown is what we start with even without using HCG during the cycle (big point to remember)...
-Nolva as I have stated before does nothing to raise test production and I have yet to find one study saying that it does yet I have found many that say test levels don't change with its use...what Nolva can do is increase seamen production and it is sometimes used for that if the guy has a problem getting his wife pregnant but at the same time in those studies they said test production didn't increase...
+Visions: As I have shown estrogen and test levels are still high when PCT starts so an Aromatase inhibitor (AI) is needed and in fact your friend proved it when he talked about getting estrogen rebound during PCT...
+Next is the use of the Aromatase inhibitor (AI) lowering estrogen stimulates test production into high gear and up to 60% higher then normal and this is starting with normal levels of estrogen which I have shown is what we start with even without using HCG during the cycle (big point to remember)...
+Nolva as I have stated before does nothing to raise Test production and I have yet to find one study saying that it does yet I have found many that say Test levels don't change with its use...what Nolva can do is increase seamen production and it is sometimes used for that if the guy has a problem getting his wife pregnant but at the same time in those studies they said test production didn't increase...

 His Friend: In addition, there is no estrogen rebound when discontinuing the Nolvadex.